Oyster Shell Recycling

 Oyster shell is a valuable resource, yet it usually goes to waste.
 In San Francisco, oyster shell goes into the green bin and is composted.
 But in all of the other eight counties that surround the Bay, the shell is thrown into the trash.

-If you are interested in the oyster shell recycling program, if you are a restaurant looking to help our Bay ecosystem those empty shells, or if you have some land that you can provide a space to cure a big pile of shell, please contact us at email@example.com.
+If you are interested in the oyster shell recycling program, if you are a restaurant looking to help our Bay ecosystem by donating those empty shells, or if you have some land that you can provide a space to cure a big pile of shell, please contact us at firstname.lastname@example.org.